2KAbhishek/projects/README.md

 After cloning just open up `script.js` and update the `username` variable.
 Push your changes, then go to repo settings on GitHub and enable GitHub Pages.

-The site should be live on https://<username>.github.io/projects
+The site should be live on `https://<username>.github.io/projects`

 #### Number Of Repos

-The number of repos is controlled by the `maxPage` variable, the GitHub API supports 100 repos per page max.
+The number of repos is controlled by the `maxPages` variable, the GitHub API supports 100 repos per page max.
-If you have less than 100 repos, set `maxPage` to 1, if you have 300 then 3.
+If you have less than 100 repos, set `maxPages` to 1, if you have 300 then 3.

 You can also edit the fetch query to reduce the per page repo count.
 > There's no pagination, all repos are shown on the same page.